SONGS OF THE WATER SPIRITS ORIGINAL SOUNDTRACK

 L'ORIZZONTE DEGLI EVENTI, ANACONDIA'S FIRST OFFICIAL ALBUM OUT NOW FOR LIZARD RECORDS

-Anacondia have a long story.
-It's rooted in he encounter between two young classmates, Gabriele Ramilli, singer, and Andrew Canonico, keyboard player.
+Anacondia have a long story to tell.
+It's rooted in the encounter between two young classmates, Gabriele Ramilli, singer, and Andrew Canonico, keyboard player.
 An idea, to write original songs, which back in 1995 did not seem to be so much against the tide.

-It's a slow story, born out of many expectations, of fragile balances, of exhausting attempts to overcome barriers in music, to share a creative project by placing the group and the people who make it in front of everything, even the music itself.
+It's a slow story, born out of many expectations, of fragile balances, of exhausting attempts to overcome barriers in music, to share a creative project by placing the group and the people who make it on top of everything, even of the music itself.

 Above all it is a passionate story, because it's fed by the passion of five people who have grown together personally and musically.